PdxCodeGuild/class_HB2/0 General/00 Getting Started.md

         PS C:\Users\Bruce\Programming\class_name\code>
         ```

 1. Create your directory inside the `code` directory.
-Use the lowercase version or your name.
-My name is 'Bruce' so my directory will be `bruce`:
+Use the lowercase version or your name:
     ```
-    mkdir bruce
+    mkdir <studentdirectoryname>
     ```
     * Sample command and output:
+        * My name is 'Bruce' so my directory will be `bruce`:
         ```
         PS C:\Users\Bruce\Programming\class_name\code> mkdir bruce